-Norwich University Director of Athletics Tony Mariano announced Friday, May 17, 2019, that Sophie Leclerc ’10 will be returning to her alma mater as the second head coach in Norwich University women’s ice hockey program history.
+Norwich University Director of Athletics Tony Mariano said May 17, 2019, that Sophie Leclerc ’10 will be returning to her alma mater as the second head coach in Norwich University women’s ice hockey program history.

 “I am pleased to announce that Sophie Leclerc, former All-American women's hockey standout for Norwich University will become the second women's ice hockey coach in our program’s rich history,” Mariano said.
 “Sophie had an outstanding playing career and her experience as an assistant coach at Norwich and Colgate University has prepared her for our head coaching position.
 I am excited for the future of Norwich women's hockey under Sophie's direction and I look forward to many successful years ahead for women's hockey at Norwich.”

 Leclerc helped head coach Greg Fargo lead a dramatic program turnaround at Colgate with a 101-36-1 record in their four seasons together, including making the program’s first appearance in the NCAA Division I National Championship game in 2017-18.
-Prior to Leclerc’s arrival at Colgate, the Raiders had never had a 20-win season and their best win total in the previous five seasons was 11.
+Before Leclerc’s arrived at Colgate, the Raiders had never had a 20-win season and their best win total in the previous five seasons was 11.

 “I am humbled and feel extremely fortunate to accept the position of head women's hockey coach at my alma mater,” Leclerc said.
 “Together, our staff and players will continue to embrace the overall mission of Norwich and represent our institution, program and community, on and off the ice, with purpose, enthusiasm, and excellence.”